Focus on Lebanon

 Ahlam Lajea Association (ALA)

 Ahlam Lajea Association (ALA) is a non-governmental organization established by five young Palestinian graduates from Shatila camp in Lebanon.
-ALA delivers services in Palestinian refugee camps in the areas of education, protection and inclusion, governance, cultural initiatives, sports projects, Gender-Based Violence prevention, Palestinian Civil Defense, and Solid Waste Management Projects.
-With over 200 full-time employees, ALA supports and benefits more than 1500 annually individuals through its various programs.
+ALA delivers services in Palestinian refugee camps in the areas of education, protection and inclusion, governance, cultural initiatives, sports projects, Gender-Based Violence prevention, and Solid Waste Management Projects.
+ALA supports and benefits more than 1500 annually individuals through its various programs.
 Please follow them on Facebook.